EV Chargers and Installation | Which? Trusted Trader

 Typical lead times from point of payment are 1-4 weeks.
 Lead times will vary from region to region and, of course, how busy we are in your area at the time.

-While there are some elements out of our control, such as the DNO Notification, which can delay your installation, you can help speed up the installation process by:
+While there are some elements out of our control, such as the DNO Notification, which can delay your installation, you can help speed up the process by:

 Completing your home charging survey quickly